- Captain Albert's Website and Blog -

 • Daughter: Johanna born 11 Sep.
 1886

-The home town of Den Helder had and has a large port which was and is the home of the Dutch Royal Navy.
+The home town of Den Helder had and has a large port which was and is the home of the Royal Netherlands Navy.
 Gustav had an uncle who was an engineer on the Navy ships.
 He had another uncle who was a tugboat captain and this might have been the reason he choose to go to sea.
 It is unknown which Nautical School he attended but as Den Helder did have one, it is not farfetched to assume that he went there.
 He would have been able to walk to school every day.
-School normally took 3 years to complete, followed by a one year apprentice ship but whiche company is unknown as it was not HAL.
+School normally took 3 years to complete, followed by a one year apprentice ship but which company is unknown as it was not HAL.
 Once back he passes for his 3rd mate’s exam on 15 February 1906.
 As there is a large period between passing his exam and joining Holland America he might have returned to his old company and maybe did not like it.

 The ss Statendam (I) seen here from the stern.
 According to contemporary newspapers this was the first Holland America Line ship where the company did not shirk to add a bit more glamour to the interior.